-Any and all information you need to rent a car and drive in Costa Rica is available here.
+All the information you need to rent a car and drive in Costa Rica is available here.

 The advantage of buses in Costa Rica: SUPER cheap, less than $5 per person to get nearly everywhere.

-The downside of buses in Costa Rica: They take at least an hour longer than driving yourself, if not more.
+The downside of buses in Costa Rica: They take at least an hour longer than driving yourself if not more.
 And most suppliers don’t provide an online reservation system, so you’ll have to get there early and beat the crowd.

 The bus terminal that leaves for Puntarenas from downtown San José is at WWH7+PJH, Av.
 12, Santa Lucia, San José, Costa Rica.
 You can also search Google Maps for “Terminal buses a Puntarenas.”
 The bus runs every 40 minutes from 6 am to 7 pm.